leonmeka/sortql-cli/readme.md

 npm install -g npx @sortql/sortql-cli
 ```

-This will install **sortQL** globally on your computer, allowing you to run it from any directory.

 ## Upgrading

 In case you already have **sortQL** installed, you can upgrade to the latest version with: